 Have you ever wanted to create your own Procreate brushes?
 Maybe you'd like to customize some of your favorite brushes or just get more familiar with Procreate's wealth of brush settings.
-In this tutorial, we'll take look at some Procreate brush basics and settings, and you'll learn how to create and customize a custom Procreate brush.
+In this tutorial, we'll take look at some Procreate brush basics and settings, and you'll learn how to create and customize a Procreate brush.

 For this tutorial, I'm using an Apple Pencil on an iPad Pro.
 You can also use a compatible third-party stylus, but this may result in fewer pencil settings.

 Follow along with us over on our Envato Tuts+ YouTube channel:

 First, it's important to note the Brush Size and Brush Opacity, in your main work area.
 Slide them up and down to alter your Brush Size and Opacity as you work.
 In the example below, my Brush Opacity and Brush Size are all the way up, at 100%.

 You can also change the Color of your brush in the upper left-hand corner.
 For this tutorial, choose any color you like, other than the same color as the background.